3 Days in Porto Itinerary for First Time Travel

 Other top Braga sights to catch are the Ancient Episcopal Palace and Santa Bárbara Garden, Crivos Housem, Raio Palace, and Braga Cathedral.

 This is also Vinho Verde wine region so lunch with some crispy Vinho Verde wine (one of my faves) is also a must in Braga.
-I recommend a late, outdoor lunch with wine at Casa de Pasto Carvalheiras, but get there by 1:30pm as they temporarily close in the afternoon at 3pm.
+I recommend a late, outdoor lunch with wine at Casa de Pasto Carvalheiras, but get there before they temporarily close in the afternoon.

-Ride the 5:54pm train back to São Bento (switch in Campanhã) and you’ll be back at by 6:45pm in time to do the last day pass entry at 7pm to the 18th century baroque Clérigos church and bell tower, ideal for a sunset.
-Evening tower entry is 7 to 11pm.
+Ride an afternoon train back to São Bento (switch in Campanhã) in time to do the last day pass entry to the 18th century baroque Clérigos church and bell tower, ideal for a sunset.
 I suggest getting your entry ticket in advance.

 You’ve had an hour’s rest on the train so you’ll be ready to climb the 225 steps of the bell tower, which is completely worth it.
 The tower’s skyline of view of Porto’s red roofs and the Douro River before the sun goes down is something you won’t want to miss.